SAP-samples/kyma-runtime-extension-samples/api-mssql-go/README.md

   - `https://api-mssql-go.<cluster-domain>/orders/10000001`

-## Deploying the API - MSSQL Service binding
+## Deploying the API - database-azure-mssql sample

 - Create a new Namespace `dev`